syrianarchive/syrianarchive-investigations/investigations/Daraa-2018.md

 ## De-escalation zone

 A year prior to the attack on Busra Al Harir and Al Musayfirah, in May 2017, Russia, Turkey, and Iran signed a [memorandum of understanding establishing de-escalation zones](https://www.youtube.com/watch?v%3D5cF-gIL8yzk&sa=D&ust=1540401260470000) in Syria where hostilities would be halted.
-These zones included the entire Idlib governorate, some parts of the provinces of Latakia, Hama, and Aleppo, as well as some parts of northern Homs, Eastern Ghouta in the Damascus countryside, and the cities of Daraa and Quneitra in southern Syria.
+These zones included the entire Idlib governorate, some parts of the Latakia, Hama, and Aleppo governorates, as well as some parts of northern Homs, Eastern Ghouta in the Damascus countryside, and the cities of Daraa and Quneitra in southern Syria.

 *Original Russian image:*